TPD vs Income Protection: Which One Should You Choose

-By combining TPD and income protection insurance, you are generally better protected and can potentially save on premiums when bought from the same insurance company.
-However, it's vital that you consider the right option for your particular circumstances and budget.
+By combining TPD and income protection insurance, you are generally better protected and can potentially save on premiums when policies are bought from the same insurance company.
+However, it's vital that you consider the right option for your specific requirements and budget.

 Can you have TPD and Income protection inside super?

-- The policy definition of a claimable event.
+- The insurer’s policy definition of a claimable event.